By Frank Höppener

 Frank Höppener lives in the Netherlands, close to the German border.
 Once or twice a year he escapes from over regulated and over populated Holland and enjoys the Kalahari, Namibia, Botswana and South Africa.
 As a youngster he was commissioned as District Officer (Lands) in the Kgalagadi District, Botswana in 1986.
 He spent three years in Tsabong.
 Ever since he developed a need to regularly experience the bright sky and open space of Southern Africa.

-(If you would like to share your adventure with other T4A blog readers or have suggestions for blog articles, please mail me at email@example.com – Editor)
+If you would like to share your adventure with other T4A blog readers, send your story to email@example.com